ruoyanwangdr/ruoyanwangdr.github.io/_posts/2020-09-28-Jupiter's auroral ionosphere and thermosphere-year1.md

 ### November 17, 2020
 Journal club.
 Started data processing with reading in the fits files and plotting the spectra.
 Studied for Developing Teaching Practice.

+### November 18, 2020
+Met with Tom and discussed plots.
+Reviewed NIRSpec Format Simulator.
+Will need to learn more details regarding the observed data.